 Pupil progress meetings are held at least once each term with class teachers, and members of the SLT.
 Children who are not meeting age-related expectations are discussed.
 This also allows the opportunity to discuss and identify ways forward for these children - these children may not have SEND but may require timely intervention and support to help them progress.

-At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATs).
+At the end of key stage 2 all children are required to be formally assessed using Standard Assessment Tests (SATs).

 All Y1 pupils complete a Phonic Skills Check.
-Some pupils will complete this check for a second time in year 2 if they do not pass the check in year 1.
+Some pupils will complete this check for a second time in year 2 if they do not meet the standards in year 1.

-As well as this, children in year 4 also complete a statutory multiplication tables check.
-Children with SEND who have been identified at range 3 or above will have a personal learning plan incorporating personal targets which are reviewed on a regular basis.
+As well as this, children in year 4 also complete statutory multiplication tables check.